anyrun/anyrun-integration-opencti/anyrun-integration-ti-lookup/README.md

 | `lookup_depth`               | `ANYRUN_LOOKUP_DEPTH`                   | Yes       | Specify the number of days from the current date for which you want to lookup.                                                                                           |

 ## Support
-This is an ANY.RUN supported connector.
-For support please contact <anyrun-integrations@any.run>
+This is an ANY.RUN’s supported connector.
+You can write to us for help with integration via [support@any.run](mailto:support@any.run).

+Contact us for a quote or demo via [this form](https://app.any.run/contact-us/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=opencti_lookup&utm_content=linktocontactus ).